rudrankriyam/iOS-Projects/README.md

 MOST of the projects are work in progress, and should be completed by the end of the summer.

+## Swift Language

+I am learning the Swift 4.2 language through the [Official Documentation](https://docs.swift.org/swift-book/).
+The implementation of it can be found in the folder [Swift Language.](https://github.com/snuff4/iOS-Projects/tree/master/Swift%20Language%20)

 ## Learning Resources

 * [Udemy - iOS 11 & Swift 4 - The Complete iOS App Development Bootcamp](https://www.udemy.com/ios-11-app-development-bootcamp)